Multi-Agent Coordination via Multi-Level Communication: Experiments

 \section{Experiments}

-Sequential communication (SeqComm) is currently instantiated based on MAPPO \citep{yu2021surprising}.
-We evaluate SeqComm on three tasks in multi-agent particle environment (MPE) \citep{lowe2017multi} and four maps in StarCraft multi-agent challenge (SMAC) \citep{samvelyan19smac}.
+SeqComm is currently instantiated based on MAPPO \citep{yu2021surprising}.
+We evaluate SeqComm nine maps in StarCraft multi-agent challenge v2 (SMACv2) \citep{ellis2024smacv2}.

-For these experiments, we compare {SeqComm} against the following communication-free and communication-based CTDE baselines: {MAPPO} \citep{yu2021surprising}, {QMIX} \citep{rashid2018qmix}, {IS} \citep{kim2021communication}, {TarMAC} \citep{das2019tarmac}, and {I2C} \citep{DBLP:conf/nips/DingHL20}.
-In more detail, IS communicates predicted future trajectories (observations and actions), and predictions are made by the environment model.
-TarMAC uses the attention model to focus more on important incoming messages (the hidden states of observations).
-TarMAC is reproduced based on MAPPO instead of A2C in the original paper for better performance.
-I2C infers one-to-one communication to reduce the redundancy of messages (also conditioning on observations).

-In the experiments, all the methods are parameter-sharing for fast convergence.
-We have fine-tuned the baselines for a fair comparison.
-Please refer to Appendix \ref{app:expset} for experimental settings and Appendix \ref{app:imple} for implementation details.
+In the experiments, SeqComm and baselines are parameter-sharing for fast convergence \citep{gupta2017cooperative,terry2020parameter}.
+We have fine-tuned the baselines for a fair comparison. \textit{The world model in the SMACv2 environment is trained from scratch and kept fine-tuned in the learning process.} Therefore, no extra prior knowledge is provided.
+Please refer to the Appendix for the hyperparameter settings.
 All results are presented in terms of the mean and standard deviation of five runs with different random seeds.